Top 8 Weed Strains From the 80s: The Undying Classics

 Neville’s Haze

 Hazes – which are pure Sativas – had their heyday in the 1960s and made a comeback at the turn of the 21st century, but there was at least one bestselling Haze variety in the 80s as well.
 Neville’s Haze was designed as a clever cross between a tropical landrace Sativa and a Northern Lights Indica by Neville Schoenmaker.
 The breeder made sure not to dilute the crazy psychedelic Sativa character with the infusion of NL – the latter only serves to make the height of the plant more manageable indoors.
-In every other respect, this peppery and spicy weed with notes of roasted peanuts is an authentic mind-blowing Haze.
+In every other respect, this peppery and spicy weed with notes of roasted peanuts is an authentic Haze.

 Skunk #1